ADGEfficiency/dsr-rl/PITCHME.md

 ---
 ### Batch normalization

-In supervised learning we can estimate the true mean, variance, min or max of our data from our training set (in RL we don't get this).

 Batch norm. is used in both supervised & reinforcment learning.
 It's additional preprocessing of data as it moves between network layers